 You may have noticed that I did not cover any information about sustainable seafood practices and other “ocean issues”.
 I will quickly highlight that farm-raised mussels and oysters are some of the best sustainable and healthy shellfish choices… To learn more about these topics, the Monteray Bay Seafood Watch website is an excellent resource.

 Alexandra Rothwell is registered dietitian, with a specialization in oncology nutrition.
-She currently works at Mount Sinai’s Dubin Breast Center, in New York City, primarily consulting with breast cancer patients throughout treatment and survivorship.
-Previously, she worked with patients of head and neck cancer, bone marrow transplant, gastric, colon, and prostate cancer, among other malignancies.
+She currently lives in San Francisco where she has a private nutrition practice.
+Alexandra previously worked at Mount Sinai’s Dubin Breast Center, in New York City, primarily consulting with breast cancer patients throughout treatment and survivorship.
+Before that, she worked with patients of head and neck cancer, bone marrow transplant, gastric, colon, and prostate cancers, among other malignancies.
 She has completed her Masters of Public Health from Mount Sinai’s Ichan School of Medicine and received her nutrition education from New York University.
-You can find other writings by Alexandra on her website feastofgreen.com.
+You can find other writings by Alexandra or contact her on her website feastofgreen.com.